Brand Strategy

 This is the part everyone skips.
 How does the other business work?

-Are they chaotic creatives who do everything last minute?
+Are they chaotic creatives who do everything at the last minute?
 Or are they process-driven planners?
-You will drive each other mad if you're the latter and they're the former.
+You will drive each other mad if you’re the latter and they’re the former.
 Ask them how they plan to execute their side of the bargain.
 Who is the point of contact?
 How often will you check in?
 Nail this down before you agree to anything.

 A Sobering Word for Small Businesses